 During 2013/14, the number of engineering and manufacturing apprenticeships in Worcestershire also grew by almost 12%

 In order to help with upskilling the County’s workforce, the Worcestershire LEP continues to work with partner organisations to raise the profile of apprenticeship schemes and the positive contributions they have in providing our younger generations with a bright working future.

-Over the last two years, the Worcestershire Apprenticeship Awards have celebrated the successes of the County’s apprentices, employers, training providers and schools.
+Over the last five years, the Worcestershire Apprenticeship Awards have celebrated the successes of the County’s apprentices, employers, training providers and schools.